inf112-v20/DVD-Project-Blue/deliverables/ObligatoriskOppgave4.md

 ![Project board](https://github.com/inf112-v20/DVD-Project-Blue/blob/master/deliverables/UML/ProjectBoardOblig4.PNG?raw=true)

 ### Part 2
-The fourth delivery is the final delivery and the result should therefore be a complete game.
-Now the player of the game should be able to select the amount of AI-players it want to play against.
-However, the AI-players select the cards randomly and are not considered as smart.
+The fourth delivery is the final delivery and we wanted to deliver a complete game.
+We were unfortunately not able to live up to our ambition as two important qualities are missing: a smart AI-player and LAN functionality.
+The game rules are implemented, but the AI-player in the single player mode chooses cards at random, and poses no real challenge.

 Since last time we wanted to set up a server such that the player could play against other human players through a LAN.
 Unfortunately, we did not manage to implement this before the deadline.
 This part of the